4 October 1962

 31 December 1964

 The Saint is approached by Italian restaurateur Domenick Naccaro and his family.
 Domenick's daughter Maria has had a baby by a fraudster called Rolfieri, who promised to marry her but fled the country back to Italy having embezzled vast sums of money.
 The Saint follows him to Florence along with Maria's brother Allessandro, and, under an alias, takes a job with him.
 Before long, however, the Saint's cover is blown and he finds himself - not for the first time - in a very perilous position, in a car with cut brakes hurtling down a hillside.
+He must escape if he is to help the damsel in distress.

 7 January 1965